giuliodondi/Space-Shuttle-System-Expanded/README.md

 ## Known Issues
 - The SRB bottom separator motors have their thrust transforms broken, I advise not to install them and use something else.
 The nose cone separator motors work fine.
-- For reasons explained below, some animations like the cabin hatch are no longer functional
-- The split rudder, when fully open, can induce yaw instability
+- The split rudder, when fully open, can induce yaw instability.
+Up to about 3/4 it's fine
+- Cockpit internal pending rework
+- The hatch animation is now fixed but the hatch itself is not functional, work in progress

 ## Realistic Aerodynamics (experimental)